Discovering a New Way of Volunteering in Retirement: Do What You Love and Share It with Others

 So give yourself a very special gift this holiday season and beyond.
 Make a commitment to volunteer of your time, regularly sharing what you love with others.
 They, and you, will be by far the better for it!

 How do you volunteer during the holidays?
 Throughout the year?
 What do you enjoy most about volunteering?
-What are some of the things that hold you back from volunteering?
+What are some of the things that hold you back from volunteering in retirement?
 Please share your passions below!